 Features and Benefits provided by SQL on Hadoop implementation

-- Data federation capabilities: The data federation capabilities will benefit businesses by reducing the data refactoring costs when implementing end-to-end analytics use case by leveraging assets of diverse enterprise and external data.
+Data federation capabilities: The data federation capabilities will benefit businesses by reducing the data refactoring costs when implementing end-to-end analytics use case by leveraging assets of the diverse enterprise and external data.

 Fault tolerance and high availability: It ensures business continuity along with off-loading of more business-critical analytics from the enterprise data warehouse (EDW)

 Native Hadoop file format support: This feature will allow organizations to reduce the effort taken for ETL and data movement.
 This will have a direct correlation to the lower cost of ownership of the analytics solution.

 Native Hadoop management with Apache Ambari: This will enable organizations to reduce the total cost associated with the management of the complete Hadoop stack.
 This will also eliminate vendor lock-in issues with proprietary management interfaces.